Fix It Violations

 If the officer cited you for "California Registration Required" the citation must be cleared by either the California DMV, California Highway Patrol Officer, or a copy of your current California registration.
 Please do not send in an out-of-state registration, as it will be returned to you for California registration.
 If, however, the officer has only written “registration required” or “registration expired”, and you live out of state, a clerk can clear the case with a copy of the new registration.
 The $25.00 fee is also due with registration violations.

 If you fail to submit all required documents and monies to our office within the continuance date, the case will be considered Failure to Appear (FTA).
-If the case goes FTA, an additional $215.00 will be added to the original amount due and the account will be turned over to Access Capital Services, Inc., who will add a $300.00 civil assessment pursuant to Penal Code 1214.1.
+If the case goes FTA, an additional $200.00 will be added to the original amount due and the account will be turned over to Financial Credit Network, who will add a civil assessment up to $100.00 pursuant to Penal Code 1214.1.

-If you have decided not to provide proof of correction, or if you already have provided proof of correction, but not yet paid, you may pay your traffic ticket now.
+If you have decided not to provide proof of correction, or if you already have provided proof of correction, but not yet paid, you may pay your traffic ticket now by clicking the Pay Now button at the top of this page.